mullakhmetov/clotp/README.md

 ```bash
 clotp new -verbose
 ```
-`-verbose` flag allows you to specify hash some extra fields
+`-verbose` flag allows you to specify some extra fields

 <img src="doc/new-verbose.gif">